 Do nurse practitioner scope of practice expansions have spillover effects on safety net program participation?
-Leveraging the staggered rollout of full practice authority for nurse practitioners, we find that WIC enrollment increases by 5.3% after three years of NP FPA.
-In particular, we find that NP FPA increases WIC participation for women and children such that 3 years after the implementation of NP FPA, an additional 14 women and 141 children per 10,000 population participate in WIC.
+Leveraging the staggered rollout of full practice authority for nurse practitioners, we find that starting in years 4-5 post-FPA, WIC enrollment increases in treated states, culminating in a 6.8% increase in WIC enrollment in years 8-9 post-FPA.
+Accordingly, we find that NP FPA increases the long run WIC participation of women and children such that in years 8-9 post-FPA implementation, an additional 19 women and 190 children per 10,000 population participate in WIC each month.
 Our results suggest another pathway by which scope of practice expansions can improve the health and wellbeing of underrepresented populations.
 Future work should investigate if NP FPA has spillover effects on participation in other social safety net programs such as Medicaid and SNAP as well as delve deeper into the specific mechanisms by which these spillovers operate.